 Anne is a board member of Ofqual, the qualifications regulator; she chairs the charity Volunteering Matters, and is a trustee of the National Council for Voluntary Organisations and Ballet Boyz.
 She is also a lay advisor to the Royal College of Pathologists.

-Anne is a member of the remuneration committee.
+Anne is a member of the remuneration and nominations committee.

 Appointed from 1 October 2016 for 5 years.